Community Storytelling Circles

 Listen and share real stories in guided space

-This conversation series highlights the stories of ordinary people living extraordinary lives from within our community.
 At these events, we create space to listen to wisdom from our neighbors and connect by sharing real moments from our own lives in guided small groups.
-Story circle gatherings build community resilience, strengthen identity, and correct collective amnesia about who we are together in this home-place of the South Sound.
+Gatherings build community resilience, strengthen identity, and correct collective amnesia about who we are together in this home place of the South Sound.
+Each circle explores a central theme or question and participants have the opportunity to reflect and share their own stories.

 We feature guest narrators and partners who bring to light new perspectives of who we are in the South Sound.
 Narrator's stories come in many formats: a brief interview, audio or visual media piece, poetry, podcast, or other artistry.
 Participants collectively listen to the narrator's story and respond by sharing their own stories in facilitated small group conversations.
 Window Seat Media supports a talented and diverse group of community facilitators who offer their skills in community facilitation at these events.
 We want this to be a low-barrier offering that serves as a point of entry into our organization's community of multimedia storytellers, artists, activists, and organizers.
 The purpose of storytelling circles is to create opportunities for community dialogue and civic engagement where folks feel a sense of belonging and connection.